mums2/mums2/README.md

 high-quality data.
 In addition to mpactR, our team created clustur, a package that has integrated the mothur clustering algorithms inside of an R package.
 Therefore, we can easily incorapte these algorithms inside of our package to cluster data MS data.
-In order to anaylsis ms2 data, we are using the “tidymass” package.
-This allows us to match ms1 features to ms2 features.
-We have a created a simple converter for users to easily transform there data into a tidymass (massdataset) object aswell (`convert_mpactr_object_to_mass_data_set()`, you can also use the `add_ms2()` function to add a ms2 spectrum).

 Users are able to import and filter their data using the function wrappers we have created for mpactr.
 To import data we have created a